6kts0/6kts0/README.md

 ## <h1 align="center">Faba!</h1>

 ## About Me
 Passionate about low level systems.
-My main interests and proficiencies are Python/Html/Css fullstack system design and .
+My main interests and proficiencies are Python/Html/Css fullstack system design.
 Trying to gain skills to one day contribute to cool technology.

 ## Let’s Connect